Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Remove the pan from the heat.
 Put a couple of spoonfuls of jam onto a cold plate.
 Let this sit for a few minutes to cool.
 Lightly draw your fingertip across the surface of the jam.
 If it has formed a thin skin which wrinkles when you touch it, your jam will set.

-7. Pour the still hot jam into the clean, hot jars, leaving a 1/4 inch.
+Step 7.
+Pour the still hot jam into the clean, hot jars, leaving a 1/4 inch.
 Seal with plastic screw tops or dampened cellophane seals.
 Wipe the jam jars before storing and check that the lids are tight.

-8. Store in your pantry for a maximum of 6 months.
+Step 8.
+Store in your pantry for a maximum of 6 months.

-GREAT TIP FOR YOUR JAM RECIPES
+A GREAT TIP FOR YOUR JAM MAKING

-RECOMMENDED BOOKS ON JAM RECIPES AND HOMEMADE JAM MAKING
+RECOMMENDED BOOKS ON HOMEMADE JAM MAKING

 You can Add your Jam Recipes!